-Top 5 most amazing modern engineering feats
+Amazing modern engineering feats

 Imagine the forward-thinking qualities needed to accomplish a feat that pushes the limits.
-Below is a list of five structures from all over the world that required the skills of well-educated and highly experienced individuals.
+Below is a list of structures from all over the world that required the skills of well-educated and highly experienced individuals.
 Some of these structures were built to meet specific geographical needs, but others were created to meet previously unattained dimensions or qualities.

 - Dubai's Burj Khalifa: The tallest building in the world at 2,716 feet, the Burj Khalifa opened in early 2010.
 It includes private residences, corporate suites, an observation deck, a hotel, underground parking, and an elevator that travels the longest distance in the world.
 Much of the structure is made of reinforced concrete, which was poured at night to avoid the hot temperatures during the day that could compromise the quality of the concrete.
 At the height of construction, more than 12,000 workers and contractors were on site on a daily basis.
 When formulating the design, architect Adrian Smith adopted patterns from traditional Islamic architecture but also found inspiration in a desert flower, called the Hymenocallis, which helped influence the building's harmonious shape.